 Without effective public safety nothing else matters.
-All residents in our city deserve to feel safe in their home, our kids need to feel safe in their schools and our businesses need to feel that their employees and assets are secure.
+All residents in our city deserve to feel safe in their homes, our kids need to feel safe in their schools and our businesses need to feel that their employees and assets are secure.
 Additionally, our police officers and firefighters need to feel safe and supported while performing their jobs.
-I believe that sound solutions need to be driven by data and that technology needs to play a leading role in how we craft our future.
-If I am fortunate enough to be elected as your next city council representative, I am going to request that both our police and fire departments provide quarterly updates at our City Council meetings so as to provide complete transparency on the current safety trends happening in our city, the training and abilities of our public safety employees and potential challenges that may exist.
-We are fortunate to live in community that is nationally named as of the safest cities in the nation, and as we continue to grow, we need to ensure that designation continues.
+I believe that community policing, where neighbors know and trust their officers, combined with data and technology needs to play a leading role in how we craft our future.
+If I am fortunate enough to be elected as your next mayor, I will continue working with our first responders to enlighten residents on all they do over and above job duties to improve our community, to provide transparency on the current safety trends happening in our city, the training and abilities of our public safety employees and potential challenges that may exist.
+We are fortunate to live in a community that is nationally named as one of the safest cities in the nation, and as we continue to grow, we need to ensure that designation continues.

 As a lifelong Henderson resident, I know how important our school system is to our community.
 Never has that been more apparent than in the last year.
 The shutdown of our schools has and will continue to have serious consequences for our youth, our parents, and even our mental health professionals.
 Going forward, we will ensure that appropriate infrastructure and safety measures are in place so that schools can continue to operate throughout unforeseen events.